atluriml/WaWe/README.md

    * Users are able to login/sign-up/logout from the application
 * Main Screen
    * Users are able to add filters to the application
-       * filters include: price range, cusine, dietary restriction, location,
+       * filters include: price range, cuisine, dietary restriction, location,
 * Detail Screen
     * Screen with the chosen restaurant
     * will include a map to showcase the directions and distance to the chosen restaurant